California Driver Handbook - Traffic Controls

 A white rectangular sign means you must obey important rules.

 Some warning signs have a fluorescent yellow-green background.
 These signs warn of conditions related to pedestrians, bicyclists, schools, playgrounds, school buses, and school passenger loading zones.
-Obey all warning signs regardless of their shape (See below for examples of traffic signs).
+Obey all warning signs regardless of their shape (See above for examples of traffic signs).